jacintocapote/test-livewire/README.md

 ## Livewire

-For gallery we have a custom livewire component. image-gallery.
+For gallery the project has a custom livewire component. image-gallery.
 The method to call this component is:
 `<livewire:image-gallery :instance="$object">`
 The component needs to have next fields and methods:
 - Relation to image model (multiple) with name images.